HelixNGC7293/DeforumStableDiffusionLocal/README.md

 ## Manually download 3 Model Files

-**You need to get the `sd-v1-4.ckpt` file and put it on the `./models` folder first to use this.
-It can be downloaded from [HuggingFace](https://huggingface.co/CompVis/stable-diffusion).**
+**You need to get the `v1-5-pruned-emaonly.ckpt` file and put it on the `./models` folder first to use this.
+It can be downloaded from [HuggingFace](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main).**

 **Additionally, you should put `dpt_large-midas-2f21e586.pt` on the `./models` folder as well, [the download link is here](https://github.com/intel-isl/DPT/releases/download/1_0/dpt_large-midas-2f21e586.pt)**

-**There should be another extra file `AdaBins_nyu.pt` which should be downloaded into `./pretrained` folder, [the download link is here](https://cloudflare-ipfs.com/ipfs/Qmd2mMnDLWePKmgfS8m6ntAg4nhV5VkUyAydYBp8cWWeB7/AdaBins_nyu.pt)**
+**There should be another extra file `AdaBins_nyu.pt` which should be downloaded into `./models` folder, [the download link is here](https://cloudflare-ipfs.com/ipfs/Qmd2mMnDLWePKmgfS8m6ntAg4nhV5VkUyAydYBp8cWWeB7/AdaBins_nyu.pt)**

 ## How to use it?
 The running command should looks like this:
 ```
-python run.py --enable_animation_mode --settings "./runSettings_Template.txt"
+python run.py --enable_animation_mode --settings "./runSettings_Template.txt" --model "v1-5-pruned-emaonly.ckpt"
 ```

 After installation you can try out following examples to see if the code is working